 French savoury tart made of a flaky pastry filled with an egg base, ham and cheese.
 This ham and cheese quiche can be enjoy warm or cold and freezes well.

 Also, this is the perfect addition to brunch tables or breakfast for savoury eaters of the morning.
+It is a classic and a great recipe to have in your repertoire.

-Make Your Own Ham And Cheese Quiche
+How To Make A Ham And Cheese Quiche?

 MILK OR CREAM?
 I have been going back and forth about that one.
 Here is the short answer: I love both versions!
 The milk version is a little lighter than with the cream but delicious nonetheless.

 If you want to make this recipe at home and realize you don’t have cream in the fridge, go for the milk version!
 Really.
+Always on hand, less fatty.

 WINTER OR SUMMER QUICHE?
 Anytime, any day my dear.
 Is it a cold day?
 Make a quiche and enjoy it with a bowl of leek soup.
 However, if you are eating on your French tart on a Spring or summer day, may I suggest this roasted vegetable salad?
 Or would you prefer this beet and apple carpaccio?